How Can Lifestyle Factors Affect Anxiety Symptoms?

 4. Physical health problems.
 Physical health conditions such as heart disease, diabetes, thyroid problems, and chronic pain could also contribute to the development or exacerbation of a mental health condition.

 Occasional, non-clinical feelings of anxiety can typically be managed through breathing exercises, relaxation techniques, and the lifestyle changes outlined in the next section.
-While all of these suggestions may also be helpful to an individual experiencing a diagnosable anxiety disorder, professional treatment may be necessary for reducing symptoms as well.
+While all of these suggestions may also be helpful to an individual experiencing a diagnosable anxiety disorder, professional treatment may be necessary for reducing symptoms over the long term.
 It typically consists of some type of talk therapy, sometimes in combination with medication.
+Treatment will often depend on the type of anxiety disorder an individual experiences.
+For example, someone with social anxiety disorder may benefit from cognitive behavioral therapy, while an individual with a specific phobia might participate in exposure therapy.

-It’s generally recommended that you meet with a mental health care provider if you’re having trouble coping with anxiety and/or suspect you may have a disorder.
+It’s generally recommended that you meet with a mental health care provider if you’re having trouble coping with anxiety in your lifestyle and/or suspect you may have a disorder.

 Extensive research has been done on how other environmental factors affect anxiety levels.
 Current evidence suggests that adopting healthy habits—such as eating nutritious foods, exercising regularly, and sleeping enough—may help reduce feelings or symptoms of anxiety.